yy1lab/SFAT/README.md

 ## SFAT Model
 SFAT model checkpoints (pretraining and training) can be downloaded from the [Google-Drive](https://drive.google.com/drive/folders/1MSe3_0LYnE_-XVBmke87uiQVhEtJvx_J?usp=sharing) and placed in `../model_saves/avc_transformer` folder.

 - **Pretraining**: In the first stage, the text encoder for context comments is pre-trained using a masked language modeling (MLM) task.
-Pretraining script:
+Pretraining script using `main.py` in `CODE` folder:
   ```python
      python3 main.py -model avc -d livechat -b 32 -e 100 -lr 1e-4 -m pretrain
   ```